ja32sc/IdolScript/README.md

 IdolScript is a coding language influenced by Javascript and based around the world of idols and the popular anime/manga series Oshi no Ko.
 Navigate through code in a new way with familiar functions now under new names based on idols and Oshi no Ko.
 There are also some new functions present that will provide users with some new, interesting concepts to dabble in.
 Aimed for those familiar with JavaScript who are looking for a nice little twist to make their coding a little more interesting.

+## Features ##
+- JavaScript-like syntax
+- Idol and Oshi no Ko themed keywords
+- String interpolation that allows combination of strings
+- Hidden variables (to be implemented with a secrets keyword in the future)
+- Themed Error Messages (to be implemented)

 # Examples